EPEW 2026

 - Quality of service, and trade-offs between security, performance, dependability, energy consumption, usability, etc.

-- Software performance modeling languages, model composition and tool interoperability
+- Software performance modelling languages, model composition, and tool interoperability

 Case studies: